chipsalliance/firrtl-spec/spec.md

 invalidate w
 ```

-Invalidate statements can be applied to any circuit component of any
+Invalidate statements can be applied to any circuit component of any type.
-type.
-However, if the circuit component cannot be connected to, then the
-statement has no effect on the component.
-This allows the invalidate statement
+This allows the invalidate statement to be applied to any component,
-to be applied to any component, to explicitly ignore initialization coverage
+to explicitly ignore initialization coverage errors.
-errors.

 The following example demonstrates the effect of invalidating a variety of
 circuit components with aggregate types.
 See [@sec:the-invalidate-algorithm] for